Serving as an officer on the board of directors for Teacup Wellness Nonprofit requires accepting critical responsibilities and time commitments.

 - Voting rights

 - Directors and officers must be present in a meeting in order to vote on matters before the board.
-Stand-in directors and officers have the same voting rights as primary directors and officers, however if the primary voting officer is present, the secondary officer will not vote so that our areas of responsibility can carry equal weight
+Assistant directors and officers have the same voting rights as primary directors and officers, however if the primary voting officer is present, the secondary officer will not vote so that our areas of responsibility can carry equal weight

 - Special meetings